projectdiscovery/nuclei/README.md

-   -ms, -matcher-status          display match failure status -me, -markdown-export string  directory to export results in markdown format -se, -sarif-export string     file to export results in SARIF format
+   -ms, -matcher-status          display match failure status -me, -markdown-export string  directory to export results in markdown format -se, -sarif-export string     file to export results in SARIF format -je, -json-export string      file to export results in JSON format as a JSON array.
+This can be memory intensive in larger scans.

 CONFIGURATIONS:
    -config string                 path to the nuclei configuration file